masagrator/nvn-shader-compiler/README.md

 That's `unicorn` (the CPU emulator) and `pyelftools` (ELF parsing).
 Both have prebuilt Windows wheels, no compiler needed.

 You need to get `glslc` from somewhere, for example from listed games above.
 It will be in exefs partition as some numbered "subsdk" file.
 You need to convert it to ELF file with `nx2elf`.
-To confirm it's glslc, use hex editor to find inside "glslcCompile" text. put generated elf file to root of this repository.
+To confirm it's glslc, use hex editor to find inside `glslcCompile` text.
+Put generated elf file to root of this repository.

 ## Run